GoogleChrome/web.dev/src/site/content/en/blog/learn-to-bundle/index.md

 </figure>

-Flip the flag to “Enabled”, relaunch Chrome, and then drag-and-drop the `.wbn**`** file into Chrome on Desktop, or tap it in a file management app on Android.
+Flip the flag to "Enabled", relaunch Chrome, and then drag-and-drop the `.wbn**`** file into Chrome on Desktop, or tap it in a file management app on Android.
 Everything magically works.

-alt="A movie of preact todomvc working offline using web bundles”
+alt="A movie of preact todomvc working offline using web bundles"

 {% Aside %}